Site icon Our Breathing Planet

 Hellbender Salamander Distribution, Habitat, and Ecology

-Within that greater range, though, the animal only appears in a small section of the United States.
+Within that greater range, though, the animal only appears in a small section within the borders of the United States.
 Yet, even there it only lives in a tiny part of the eastern section.
 That territorial range includes all or part of a total of nineteen different state, from New York to Georgia.

 Species Sharing Its Range